 You start reading Predatory Thinking and it’s as if a bloke from the East End of London is telling you a bunch of really funny stories.

-You completely forget you bought this to learn some business insights but then Dave connects the stories to business.
+You completely forget you bought this to learn about digital marketing strategy but then Dave connects the stories to business.

 Then he goes in for the kill.